-Currently, Ahmed’s daughter Areg is living with his mother and his brother’s family, because Ahmed can’t take care of her while also working full time.
-Ahmed is paying three rents: he supports his brother with rent and expenses for his daughter and must pay rent for himself and for his wife in Djibouti.
-In 2018, Ahmed underwent two kidney-stone removal surgeries and can barely keep up with the costs.
+Ahmed’s daughter Areg was living with his mother and his brother’s family, because Ahmed couldn't take care of her while also working full time.
+Ahmed was paying three rents: supporting his brother with rent and expenses for his daughter and paying rent for himself and for his wife in Djibouti.
+In 2018, Ahmed underwent two kidney-stone removal surgeries and could barely keep up with the costs.

-Ahmed has spent $40,000, all of his savings, to support his family in Djibouti because of the high cost of living there.
-Because he needs to keep working, he can’t afford to make the trip to Yemen to see his wife and baby.
+Ahmed spent $40,000, all of his savings, to support his family in Djibouti because of the high cost of living there.
+Because he needed to keep working, he couldn't afford to make the trip to Yemen to see his wife and baby.
 “My wife is the most important part of my family,” Ahmed said.
 “She’s the only one who can help me to focus on my dreams and reach success in my life.”

 “We are very confident about the justice in this country.
 There are a lot of people who will help us and stand with us until the very end.
 We still live that dream.
 I’m very sure one day I will hug both of my daughters and kiss them, and we will live our life like other people.”